 - Are they playing to your personal strengths?
 Doing so requires a good understanding of you as a person, your motivations, your goals, and an honest upfront relationship.

 - Do they help you know how you stand, in relative terms?
-It’s one thing to know how you’re doing within your business, but it’s just as important to have a sense of your competitive – your relative – performance.
+It’s one thing to know how you’re doing within your business, but it’s just as important to have a sense of how you stack up against your industry.
+You might feel like you’re getting the most from your business, but are you?
 In working with a range of businesses in a range of sectors, your accountant is an ideal position to help benchmark your performance and highlight the impact of small incremental changes in key areas to help you work smarter rather than harder.